Unidocs1/sphinx_repo_manager/source/getting_started/systems/social/userlinks.rst

 User Relationships
 ==================

-In AcceleratXR a relationship between two users is called a ``UserLink``.
+In Xsolla Backend a relationship between two users is called a ``UserLink``.
 A user can have any number of links to any number of other users.
 Each link describes a relationship from one user to another.
 This makes it possible to implement the following social network concepts.

 * User Follow
 * Friends